evanmv/3D-day-2/README.md

 # Generating 3D genome models from Hi-C data
 In this exercise we will be:
 - Installing a 3D visualization software called ChimeraX on your own computers
-- Logging into the Saga HPC system to perform analyses
+- Logging into the FOX HPC cluster to perform analyses
 - Inspect data from Lamina Associated Domains (LADs)
 - Generating a 3D  model of chromosome 18 in human adipose stem cells
 - Visualizing and saving the 3D model in ChimeraX